ExpediaGroup/stream-registry/README.md

 ## Building locally

-Stream Registry is built using Maven.
+Stream Registry is built using [OpenJDK 11](https://openjdk.java.net/install/) and Maven.
 For convenience, we have wrapped each Maven command in a [`Makefile`](Makefile).
 If you do not have `make` installed, please consult this file for build commands.

 Stream Registry is currently packaged as a shaded JAR file.